 - Front page with title of the report - Table of contents - Introduction, including main issues, problem statement and approaches - Conclusion (Remember to ensure correlation between the introduction and the conclusion.
-It should in principle be possible to understand the conclusion without having to read other sections than the introduction). - Discussion, putting the findings into perspective - Bibliography (including all sources referred to in the report) - Appendices (including only those documents that are central to the report)
+It should in principle be possible to understand the conclusion without having to read other sections than the introduction). - Bibliography (including all sources referred to in the report) - Appendices (including only those documents that are central to the report)